-The GRIP funding will give schools and parents and carers the opportunity to be more flexible in how pupil support is best delivered and a range of interventions can be considered.
-Parents and carers must be fully involved and agree the GRIP plan in partnership with schools.
+The funding will give schools and parents and carers the opportunity to be more flexible in how pupil support is best delivered and a range of interventions can be considered.
+Parents and carers must be fully involved and agree the plan in partnership with schools.

-GRIP funding is reviewed annually and can help support the application for an Education, Health and Care needs assessment.
+Funding is reviewed annually and can help support the application for an Education, Health and Care needs assessment.

-Further information about GRIP funding can be found via the Derbyshire Local Offer website:
+Further information about funding can be found via the Derbyshire Local Offer website: